victorsanchezarevalo/pymportx/docs/index copia.md

 |`ignoreTxVersion` | Whether to ignore transcript isoforms by removing the version number from the transcriptID after the period ' . ' . |
 |`ignoreAfterBar` |Whether to ignore transcriptID characters after the bar ' / '. |

-### *countsFromAbundance:

-This ``countsFromAbundance`` argument could be set to either:

-* **" no "** (default) : Determining whether to produce estimated counts using abundance estimations.

-* **" scaledTPM "** : Obtain estimated counts scaled up to library size.

-* **" lengthScaledTPM "** : Adjusted by utilizing the mean transcript length across samples,    followed by the library size.

-* **" dtuScaledTPM "** : Obtain estimated counts scaled by employing the median length of transcripts within gene isoforms, followed by the library size.

 ## RSEM